rzeigler/waveguide/docs/modules/io.ts.md

 Wrap an impure callback in IO

-This is a variant of async where the effect cannot fail.
+This is a variant of async where the effect cannot fail with a checked exception.

 **Signature**